-SUBSECTION 2

-REDUCTION OF NUMBERS OF CANDIDATES, TENDERS AND SOLUTIONS
+SUBSECTION 2 REDUCTION OF NUMBERS OF CANDIDATES, TENDERS AND SOLUTIONS

-Reduction of the number of otherwise qualified candidates to be invited to participate
+Article 64 Reduction of the number of otherwise qualified candidates to be invited to participate [Directive 2004/18/EC: Art.
+44(3)]

-- 1. In restricted procedures, competitive procedures with negotiation, competitive dialogue procedures and innovation partnerships, contracting authorities may limit the number of candidates meeting the selection criteria that they will invite to tender or to conduct a dialogue, provided the minimum number, in accordance with paragraph 2, of qualified candidates is available. - 2.
-The contracting authorities shall indicate, in the contract notice or in the invitation to confirm interest, the objective and non-discriminatory criteria or rules they intend to apply, the minimum number of candidates they intend to invite and, where appropriate, the maximum number.
+- 1. In restricted procedures, competitive procedures with negotiation, competitive dialogue procedures and innovation partnerships, contracting authorities may limit the number of candidates meeting the selection criteria that they will invite to tender or to conduct a dialogue, provided a sufficient number of qualified candidates is available. - The contracting authorities shall indicate, in the contract notice or in the invitation to confirm interest, the objective and non-discriminatory criteria or rules they intend to apply, the minimum number of candidates they intend to invite and, where appropriate, the maximum number.